jrestful/server/seo/README.md

 # seo

-`seo` improves your SEO by generating a sitemap and prerendering page for bots.
+`seo` improves your SEO by generating a sitemap via JAXB and prerendering page for bots via PhantomJS through Selenium.

 ## How to install it?